thatmartinlau/FoodSaver/Progress Reports/oscarpeyron.md

 Week 9 : 4/12/2023 - 11/12/2023 :
 Continue converting data to json. --> for every class in front.hpp converting the data that is stored.
 Finishing this task.

+Week 10 : 18/12/2023 - 23/12/2023
+Finished json.
+Applying json converting algorithms to server_client.cpp --> converting data into vectors this time to create link between server and front.